 - Whole Peppercorns: Perfect for grinding fresh at the table or infusing in sauces and soups.

-- Cracked Pepper: Slightly broken but not fully ground, great for marinades and rubs.
+- Cracked Pepper: Slightly broken but not fully ground, ideal for marinades and rubs.

-- Roughly Ground Pepper: A mix of large granules and smaller bits, ideal for seasoning before cooking.
+- Roughly Ground Pepper: A mix of large granules and smaller bits, excellent for seasoning before cooking.

 Why Coarse Pepper Matters in Cooking

-Let’s get one thing straight: not all peppers are created equal.
 While pre-ground pepper is convenient, it lacks the punch that freshly cracked or coarsely ground pepper delivers.
-Here’s why:
+Here's why coarse pepper is worth the extra effort:

-- Texture: Coarse pepper adds a subtle crunch and visual appeal to dishes.
+- Texture: Coarse pepper adds a subtle crunch and visual appeal to dishes, creating textural contrast.

-- Aroma: The scent of freshly ground pepper can elevate a dish instantly.
+- Aroma: The scent of freshly ground pepper can elevate a dish instantly, engaging your senses before you even take a bite.

 How to Grind Like a Pro